Watchdog Report Vol.24 No.79 November 17, 2024:EST:06.06.00 – A free community education resource for 24-years

 PUBLIC HEALTH TRUST

-Miami-Dade County Homeless Trust
+Miami-Dade County Homeless Trust: UPDATE:

 >>> Miami-Beach Commissioners voting Wednesday to rescind the vote for a 1percent food & beverage tax for the homeless trust vote approving the tax.
 The new funding was contributing $10 million to the trust and 15 percent to the county’s Domestic Violence Trust Wednesday.
 After voters already going to the polls to vote on the referendum were shocked.
 A commissioner new elected last November told the media he was unaware of the item, that staff say he was briefed on with a memo.
 The Mayor Steven Meiner on www.wplg.com with Glenna Milberg said while legal, it was bad timing with the ongoing vote happening.
 He said the city is spending money on homeless and questioned why the hotels were exempted, he said.